agcbls49/ToDoNext/README.md

 > 3. Clicking outside the input boxes or holding and dragging the mouse will close the edit screen and will redirect the user to the home page.
 > 4. Clicking the sort button will show all the tasks regardless of the current page.
 > 5. Clicking the sort buttons then clicking the next or previous button will show the paginated version of the tasks again.
+> 6. Users can click the Next button even when there is no data on the next page.
+This means that the next button can go to high numbered pages because there is no pagination limit.

 ## Requirements to Install
 1. Visual Studio Code (VSC) or any other IDE